parseword/darkstat-with-asn/README.md

 library.
 Modern unix-based operating systems support these functions either natively or through libresolv.

 Linux users will need to link against libresolv.
+I've tried to make the configure script detect this automatically.
 If you receive errors like this when compiling,

     asn.o: In function `ip4_lookup_asn':
     asn.c:420: undefined reference to `__res_nquery'